plenaerts/eml2pdf/README.md

 [tests](/klokie/eml-to-pdf/tree/main/tests) for example emails.

-Please open an issue ticket if you have a mail where conversion results are not usable, describe what you think your message contains, the output you expect and attach an eml file.
+Please open an issue ticket if you have a mail where conversion results are not usable.
+Describe what you think your message contains and the output you expect.
+Attach verbose eml_to_pdf output of only this eml file and attach the eml file itself.
 We're not promising a solution, but we can have a look.

-Please cleanup any attachments you add of things you don't want to share with the world.
+**Please cleanup any attachments you add of things you don't want to share with the world.**

 ## License

-MIT
+eml_to_pdf code is published under the MIT license.

+Licenses for dependencies:

+- weasyprint: BSD-3
+- python-markdown: BSD-3